Cars, Driving Licences & DVLA After a Death

 How do I notify DVLA of a death?

-Can I drive the deceased's car?
+Can I drive their car?

 What happens to car insurance when someone dies?